 H1 Need-based \$ (Include non-need- based aid used to meet need.)
 Non-need- based \$ (Exclude non-need- based aid used to meet need.)

 H1 Scholarships/Grants

 H1 Federal

 H1 State (i.e., all states, not only the state in which your institution is located)

 H1 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).

 H1 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college

 H1 Total Scholarships/Grants \$0 \$0

 H1 Self-Help

 H1 Student loans from all sources (excluding parent loans)

 H1 Federal Work-Study

 H1 State and other (e.g., institutional) work-study/employment (Note:

-Excludes Federal Work-Study captured above.) ¢0 ¢0
+Excludes Federal Work-Study captured above.)

-H1 H1 Total Self-Help Other \$0 \$0
+H1 Total Self-Help \$0 \$0

-Parent Loans
+H1 Other

-H1 H1 Tuition Waivers
+H1 Parent Loans

-пі Reporting is optional.
+H1 Tuition Waivers Reporting is optional.
 Report tuition waivers in this row if you choose to report them.
 Do not report tuition waivers elsewhere.

 H1 Athletic Awards

-H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-thanfull-time undergraduates who applied for and were awarded financial aid from any source.
-Aid that is nonneed-based but that was used to meet need should be counted as need-based aid.
+H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-fulltime undergraduates who applied for and were awarded financial aid from any source.
+Aid that is non-needbased but that was used to meet need should be counted as need-based aid.
 Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

-H2 First-time Full-time Freshmen Full-time Undergraduate (Incl.
+H2 First-time Full-time Less Than Full-time Undergraduate Full-time Number of degree eaching undergreducte students (CDC Freshmen (Incl.
 Fresh.)
-Less Than Full-time Undergraduate H2 a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2010 cohort) 354 1902 394 H2 b) Number of students in line a who applied for need- based financial aid 322 1902 394 H2 c) Number of students in line b who were determined to have financial need 290 1724 324 H2 Number of students in line c who were awarded any financial aid 290 1721 311 H2 e) Number of students in line d who were awarded any need-based scholarship or grant aid 290 1680 273 H2 f) Number of students in line d who were awarded any need-based self-help aid 269 1607 286 H2 Number of students in line d who were awarded any non-need-based scholarship or grant aid 132 766 180 H2 h) Number of students in line d whose need was fully met ( exclude PLUS loans, unsubsidized loans, and private alternative loans ) 57 498 171 H2 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC ( PLUS loans, unsubsidized loans, and private alternative loans ) 75.9% 71.8% 61.3% H2 j) The average financial aid package of those in line d .
-Exclude any resources that were awarded to replace EFC ( PLUS loans, unsubsidized loans, and private alternative loans ) \$ 20,729 \$ 17,898 \$ 7,794 H2 k) Average need-based scholarship and grant award of those in line ${f e}$ \$ 13,007 \$ 12,615 \$ 4,227 H2 I) Average need-based self-help award ( excluding PLUS loans , unsubsidized loans , and private alternative loans ) of those in line f \$ 1,370 \$ 1,377 \$ 945 H2 m) Average need-based loan ( excluding PLUS loans, unsubsidized loans, and private alternative loans ) of those in line f who were awarded a need-based loan \$ 3,445 \$ 2,526 \$ 2,137
+Undergraduate H2 a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2012 cohort) H2 b) Number of students in line a who applied for need-based financial aid H2 c) Number of students in line b who were determined to have financial need H2 d) Number of students in line c who were awarded any Ļ financial aid H2 e) Number of students in line d who were awarded any 0 need-based scholarship or grant aid H2 T) Number of students in line d who were awarded any a) need-based self-help aid Number of students in line d who were awarded any non- H2 g) H2 b) need-based scholarship or grant aid Number of students in line d whose need was fully met пг "' (exclude PLUS loans, unsubsidized loans, and private alternative loans) H2 i) On average, the percentage of need that was met of 112 , students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) H2 j) The average financial aid package of those in line d .
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) H2 k) Average need-based scholarship and grant award of , those in line e H2 I) Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f H2 m) Average need-based loan (excluding PLUS loans, 1 unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan 1 uiose in ine i who were awarded a need-based IOan